ag189/mytrueage-report-generator/README.md

 # myTrueAge Report Generator

-A Next.js application for generating professional biological aging test reports with PDF export functionality.
+A Next.js report-generation template for professional biological aging reports with live preview and PDF export.

 ## Features